gazebosim/gz-transport/tutorials/07_relay.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-We want to isolate Ignition Transport to the network interface not connected to
+We want to isolate Gazebo Transport to the network interface not connected to
 your Docker instance.
 Thus, try to identify the IP address of the network
 interface not associated with Docker or the loopback interface.
 In our case,
 the IP address is `172.23.1.7`.